Due date: 8 a.m. Monday, October 30, 2017

 1. List of references cited.

-2. Curriculum Vitae: Include for each major participant (limit to four pages per CV; template available here).
+2. Curriculum Vitae: Include for each major participant (limit to two pages per CV; template available here).

 3. Results of Prior Funding: Explain what was accomplished as a result of your most recent Faculty Research Grant funding.
 Include a copy of your last Final Project Report or provide a status report for current funding.